imc-trading/dock2box/d2bsrv/README.md

 - Add checks for foreign keys when creating/updating an entry
 - Add more complex queries
-- Refactor boiler plate code in each controller and nornmalize it
+- Refactor boiler plate code in each controller and normalize it
 - Rename upper-case ID to Id